fxnnxc/fxnnxc.github.io/_side_articles/deconvolution_checkerboard.md

 </figcaption>
 </figure>

 The impact of deconvolution has been studied by Odena et al. in the paper "Deconvolution and Checkerboard Artifacts" [[project link](https://distill.pub/2016/deconv-checkerboard)].
 The major problem is the overlapping signals from deconvolution operation.
 That is, deconvolution layers produce checkerboard artifacts in the output.
-Checkerboard artifacts are not representative features of an image because these are high frequency signals repeated locally which are unusual natural representations.
+Checkerboard artifacts are not representative features of an image because these are high frequency signals repeated locally which are unnatural representations.
 The interpretable reason of the checkerboard patterns is the deconvolution layer which spreads the input signals with convolutional filters.
-Note that deconvolution is a reverse operation of a convolutional layer which distributes the output signals to the input regions.
+Note that **deconvolution is a reverse operation of a convolutional layer which distributes the output signals to the input regions**.
 In the process of distribution, the imbalance of signal distribution happens.
 To better understand the reasons of checkerboard artifacts, we analyze how convolutional and deconvolutional layers propagate the input signals.
 In addition, we review the "Resize-Convolution"  which is an alternative operation for deconvolution.